jaguililla/hexagonal_spring/README.md

 * JDK 21+
 * SDKMAN (optional, recommended)

+## 📖 Terms
+* **Port:** interface to set a boundary among application logic and implementation details.
+* **Adapter:**: port implementation to bridge the application's domain with the tools used in the system.
+* **Domain:**: application logic and
+* **Service:**
+* **UseCase/Case:**
+* **Input/Driver Adapter:**
+* **Output/Driven Adapter:**

+## 🤔 Design Decisions
+* Minimal: don't use libraries to implement easy stuff (even if that's boring).
+* Prefer flat structure (avoid empty parent packages).
+* Less coupling with Spring (easier to migrate, to other frameworks/toolkits).
+* Not use Spring integrations if a library can be used directly.
+* No Spring profiles (settings are loaded from the environment).
+* Split API spec in different files for future modularity.
+* Prefer service independence over code reuse (sharing libraries among microservices), less coupling foster evolution among services and favor scalability when more teams/services are added.
+* Take out the common (general) part of the `pom.xml` to `parent.xml`, however, it should not be moved to another repository (because of avoid coupling rule above).
+* Docker Compose profiles are used to separate infrastructure from a complete environment including a container for this application.
+* Atomicity in notifiers (with outbox pattern) should be done with a different notifier adapter.

 ## 📚 Design
 * The REST API controller and client are generated from the OpenAPI spec at build time.
 * Hexagonal Architecture: domain, ports, and adapters.